dev-academy-programme/concepts/react/event-delegation.md

-In order to respond to user events, component functions can be bound to [virtual ] DOM events.
-In this example, a `addToCart` function in the `<ItemList />` component is called when a button is clicked in the `<Item />` component.
+In order to respond to user events, component functions can be bound to [virtual] DOM events.
+In this example, an `addToCart` function in the `<ItemList />` component is called when a button is clicked in the `<Item />` component.

 ```js
 // ItemList.js